Balakun

 Balakun is a Himalayan peak situated in the Chamoli district of Uttarakhand state of India.
 The Balakun peak has the summit at an altitude of 6471 m in the Garhwal Himalayas.
 Balakun Peak is located 16 km from Badrinath.
 Balakun is situated north west to Badrinath.
 Balakun is situated between Bhagirathi Kharak glacier and Satopanth glacier.
 The peak is situated north east of Nilkanth peak.
 The Alaknanda river originates from below this peak by the melting of these two glaciers at an altitude of 3641 m.
 The two glaciers rise from the eastern slopes of Chaukhamba (7140 m) peak and wrap around the Balakun peak.
 Balakun is situated north of Kunaling (5471 m) and south of the Arwa Group.
 The peak was first climbed in 1973 a by six-man team of the Indo-Tibetan Border Police (ITBP) led by Hukum Singh.
+In 2026 an American team climbed the mountain via the southwest ridge.